dyammons/Canine_Leukocyte_scRNA/README.md

 # Canine_Leukocyte_scRNA

-This GitHub repository contains all the analysis code used in, "A single cell RNA sequencing atlas of circulating leukocytes from healthy and osteosarcoma affected dogs." [add citation]
+This GitHub repository contains all the analysis code used in, "A single cell RNA sequencing atlas of circulating leukocytes from healthy and osteosarcoma affected dogs."

-NOTE: to be finalized by time of publication (excuse current typos)
+If you use our raw/processed data, extract data using the UCSC Cell Browser portal, or use portions of our code in your analayis, please cite:
+> Ammons DT, Harris RA, Hopkins LS, Kurihara J, Weishaar K and Dow S (2023) A single-cell RNA sequencing atlas of circulating leukocytes from healthy and osteosarcoma affected dogs.
+Front.
+Immunol.
+14:1162700. doi: 10.3389/fimmu.2023.1162700

 ## Repository goals:
 - provide a resource to make the data generated from this project accessible
 - enable reproducible/transparent data reporting